nightroman/FarNet/FSharpFar/README.md

 The main configuration file is *%FARPROFILE%\FarNet\FSharpFar\main.fs.ini*.

+If you change configuration files then close affected sessions and editors or restart Far Manager.
+Otherwise the old cached configurations may be used.

 The configuration file format is like "ini", with sections and options.
 Options are the same as for `fsc.exe` and `fsi.exe`, one per line.
 Empty lines and lines staring with `;` are ignored.